Many of our customers ask us, “How do I get more responses from my surveys?”

 First, let’s look at why it’s important to stay in touch with your current customers and their satisfaction levels.

 In today’s busy, ultra-digital world, it costs at least five times more to acquire a new customer than to retain current ones.
 For some businesses, the cost of losing a customer amounts to several hundred dollars.

-While that doesn’t sound like a lot for one customer, imagine the cost for each five customers you lose – well over $1000.
+While that doesn’t sound like a lot for one customer, imagine the cost for every five customers you lose – well over $1000.

 This is where the customer survey comes in.
 It allows you to measure customer satisfaction, fix problems in your business, and ultimately retain more customers.